Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 How Can A CDN Improve Website Performance?

-When someone visits your website, the CDN works by serving up the Internet content from the server closest to them, which helps to improve page load speed.
+A CDN can improve website performance by reducing latency, increasing page load speed, and improving overall user experience by delivering cached content from the server closest to the user’s location.
+When someone visits your website, the content deliver network CDN works by serving up the Internet content from the server closest to them, which helps to improve page load speed.
 This is because it reduces the latency between you and the website.

 In other words, it makes it faster for you to receive the data.
 Your visitors then experience overall improved website speed and performance.